2019–20 United Kingdom floods: December flooding

-Flooding was reported across southern England from 18–22 December, caused by repeated intense cold fronts moving across the area, accumulating high rainfall totals.
+Flooding was reported across southern England from 18 to 22 December, caused by repeated intense cold fronts moving across the area, accumulating high rainfall totals.
 In total, 91 flood warnings and 237 flood alerts were issued by the Environment Agency.
 In many areas, more than 50 mm of rain fell in less than 36 hours.
 Flooding caused widespread travel disruption during the pre-Christmas rush, which is traditionally the busiest time of year for public transport in the United Kingdom.

 In Buckinghamshire, there were reports of cars becoming stranded on flooded roads, and a mother and her three sons had to be rescued from a stranded vehicle.
 The River Great Ouse burst its banks in St Ives, Cambridgeshire.
 Flooding was also reported in Reading after the River Loddon burst its banks and the River Thames reached high levels.
-Great Western Railway and South Western Railway services were suspended between Guildford and Godalming after a collapsed embankment blocked a tunnel entrance.
+Great Western Railway and South Western Railway (2017-2025)South Western Railway services were suspended between Guildford and Godalming after a collapsed embankment blocked a tunnel entrance.
 Minor surface flooding of roads and railways was also reported in Norfolk and Suffolk.

 The M23 motorway was closed in both directions between junctions 10 and 11 in West Sussex after becoming blocked by floodwater.
 In neighbouring East Sussex, the River Cuckmere burst its banks and fast-flowing floodwaters inundated the village of Alfriston, causing severe damage including washing away parked cars; the Brighton Main Line railway was also closed as a result of flooding, affecting Govia Thameslink Railway services.
 The River Medway in Kent burst its banks, flooding the town of Maidstone and nearby Yalding and Teston.
 In Yalding, visitors to a caravan site were rescued by boat after it became cut-off by rising waters.
 Trains operated by Southeastern between Maidstone West and Strood, and between Tunbridge Wells and Hastings, were suspended as a result of downed trees, track damage and electricity failures.

 In South West England, the Somerset Levels witnessed widespread flooding.
 Up to 53 mm of rainfall was recorded in Devon and Cornwall, causing serious flooding in numerous towns and villages, particularly Hayle where a major incident was declared by police.
 Up to 60 properties in Hayle were flooded.
 Roads including the main A30 and railways including Great Western Railway services between Exeter St Davids and Taunton were closed or suspended, isolating much of the region from the rest of the country for several days.